Ieva Rusteikaitė

 Some creative work in bookbindery is done through my project Siberiana Books.

 I can help to evaluate the condition of your collection or separate documents in order to describe their main needs.
 I preserve and repair all types of damage found in paper and bound material.
 I keep myself up to date about the latest achievements in book and paper treatments.
-I base my working methods on the globally recognized E. C. C. O. Professional Guidelines and the AIC Code of Ethics, which among other important principles includes the minimal intervention and respect of the authenticity of every detail.
+I base my working methods on the globally acknowledged E. C. C. O. Professional Guidelines and the AIC Code of Ethics, which among other important principles includes the minimal intervention and respect of the authenticity of every detail.